Recipes & Tutorials¶

 The tutorials in this section follow a graduated structure, building from simple single-component examples to a full agentic system.
 They are organized into four subsections:

-Cognition Recipes – Build intelligent agents from the ground up using EmbodiedAgents: conversational agents, prompt engineering, semantic maps, navigation via RAG, tool calling, semantic routing, and a complete end-to-end agent.
+Cognition Recipes – Build intelligent agents from the ground up using EmbodiedAgents: conversational agents, prompt engineering, graph-backed spatio-temporal memory, memory-aware navigation, tool calling, semantic routing, and a complete end-to-end agent.

 Navigation – Set up and use Kompass, the EMOS navigation engine: simulation quick starts, point navigation, path recording and replay, automated motion testing, and vision-based target tracking with RGB and depth cameras.

-Adaptivity & Resilience – Make your agents robust and adaptive using multiprocessing, runtime fallbacks, event-driven cognition, cross-component healing, composed logic gates, and context-aware dynamic actions.
+Adaptivity & Resilience – Make your agents robust and adaptive using multiprocessing with process-level recovery, runtime fallbacks, event-driven cognition, the System Graph view for visualising the running graph, cross-component healing, composed logic gates, and context-aware dynamic actions.

 Recipe Examples¶

-Below are four real-world examples that illustrate what EMOS Recipes look like in practice.
-Each is a self-contained Python snippet that defines an agentic workflow.
+Below are five real-world examples that illustrate what EMOS Recipes look like in practice.
+Each is a tight Python snippet showing the shape of the recipe – not the full file – with a link to the full tutorial it lives in.

 )